 Search the Internet, read a book, brainstorm with a friend and you can easily come up with 100 new ways to save cash.
 Finding ways to save money is easy.
-The real challenge is taking all those great ideas and actually making them work for you.
+The real challenge is taking all those great ideas and actually making them a lifestyle habit.

 New ways to save cash often require time and effort to implement.
 In order to achieve the results, you’re looking for.
 They require repetition and consistency.
 Otherwise, those new ideas eventually fizzle out – set aside and overrun by the hectic day to day routines of career, relationships, and family – i.e. life.